Compatible ideals in Gorenstein rings: Introduction

 \section{Introduction}

 Compatibly Frobenius split ideals and subvarieties have played an important role in the study of rings and varieties in characteristic $p > 0$.
 They first formally appeared in \cite{MehtaRamanathanFrobeniusSplittingAndCohomologyVanishing} in their study of Schubert varieties, although they also implicitly played a central role in \cite{FedderFPureRat}, at the dawn of the theory of characteristic $p > 0$ singularities.
-Within that theory, some very important ideals $I$ are always ``compatible'' in that for every $\phi : F^e_* R \to R$, we have
+Within that theory, some very important ideals $I$ are always ``uniformly compatible'' in the sense that for every $\phi : F^e_* R \to R$, we have

-The \emph{test ideal} \cite{VassilevTestIdeals,SchwedeCentersOfFPurity} is the smallest nonzero\footnote{at any minimal prime} compatible ideal while the \emph{splitting prime} is the largest compatible proper ideal, \cite{AberbachEnescuStructureOfFPure}.
+The \emph{test ideal}\footnote{technically, the non-finitistic test ideal aka big test ideal} \cite{VassilevTestIdeals,SchwedeCentersOfFPurity} is the smallest nonzero\footnote{at any minimal prime} compatible ideal while the \emph{splitting prime} is the largest compatible proper ideal, \cite{AberbachEnescuStructureOfFPure}.
 Being compatibly split is also a central part of the theory of Frobenius split varieties \cite{MehtaRamanathanFrobeniusSplittingAndCohomologyVanishing,BrionKumarFrobeniusSplitting}.
 On the other hand, it turns out that the compatibly split ideals are also closely related to the theory of \emph{log canonical centers} from birational complex geometry, \cite{SchwedeCentersOfFPurity}.
 Thus, as we begin to move into the world of mixed characteristic singularities, it behooves us to look for other characterizations of these important special ideals.

 One other characterization of the test ideal, at least in a $\mathbb{Q}$-Gorenstein domain, is that it is the smallest possible nonzero image